Skip to main content

 How Do For-Profit Companies Pick a Cause?

 With cause marketing on the rise, companies receive more and more collaboration proposals from nonprofits.
 So how do they ultimately decide who to work with?
-And how can your organizations increase your chances of getting selected?
+And how can your organizations increase your chances of getting selected as their nonprofit partner?

 As we already discussed, the number one thing you can do is reach out to a company where you already have connections.
 They’ll be much more likely to say “yes” if they already know and support you.